SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 \subsection{Similarity index based on feature matrix}

-After the original network topology is represented by the $d$-dimension feature matrix by the SSNE, we use such feature matrix to construct similarity index for link prediction.
-For any unknown edge $e_{u,v}$ between a pair of nodes $u$ and $v$, its potential probability is quantified by the similarity index of these two node.
+After the original network topology is represented by the $d$-dimension feature matrix by the SSNE, we use such a feature matrix to construct a similarity index for link prediction.
+For any unknown edge $e_{u,v}$ between a pair of nodes $u$ and $v$, its potential probability is quantified by these two nodes' similarity index.
 The similarity measurement is used by the Euclidean distance between the feature vectors of $u$ and $v$, which is described as

 Considering the inverse correlation that the greater the distance is, the lower the similarity is, we take its reciprocal and add 1 to $D(e_{u,v})$ to prevent the case that $D(e_{u,v})$ is zero or too small.
 Finally, the similarity index is constructed by